ASaiM/documentation/framework/workflows/microbiota_data_analyses.rst

 All steps and parameters are detailed in the :ref:`tutorial <framework-tutorial-analyses>`.

 This workflow produces accurate and precise taxonomic assignations, multi-level functional results and taxonomically-related metabolism information, as described in the :ref:`validation section <framework-validation>`.

+This workflow is built for single-end raw sequences.
+If you want to analyze paired-end sequences, we advise you to assemble them using one of :ref:`available tool for paired-end assembly <framework-tools-preprocessing-assemble>`.